UCD-193AB-ws24/Wirecracker/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This section provides a guide for self-hosting.
-If you are developer, please visit [documentation for developers page](https://www.wirecracker.com/documentations/code)
+If you are developer, please visit [documentation for developers](https://www.wirecracker.com/documentations/code)

 ### Prerequisites